cindyfang70/cindyfang70/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-🌱 I’m currently a third year Biostatistics PhD candidate at the Johns Hopkins Bloomberg School of Public Health.
+🌱 I’m currently a fourth year Biostatistics PhD candidate at the Johns Hopkins Bloomberg School of Public Health.

-🗺️ I'm interested in developing statistical method for the analysis of spatial transcriptomics data.
+🗺️ I'm interested in developing statistical methods for the analysis of spatial transcriptomics data.